ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-hytrust.md

 ### HyTrust CloudControl
 {: #vrw-hytrust-management-cloudcontrol}

-HyTrust CloudControl (HTCC) enables unified security policies for access to the management stack, unified visibility to security configuration and context, and continuous compliance by using templates to enforce segregation of duties.
+HyTrust CloudControl (HTCC) enables unified security policies for access to the management stack, unified visibility to security configuration and context, and continuous compliance by using templates to enforce separation of duties.
 It also provides a robust audit trail that includes a full record of all actions that are attempted by security, network, and compute platform administrators.
 HTCC also simplifies compliance with administrative controls requirements in HIPAA, PCI, FedRAMP, CJIS, and other regulations.

 ![HyTrust CloudControl transparent proxy](../../images/vrw-transparent-proxy.svg "HyTrust CloudControl transparent proxy"){: caption="Figure 1.
 HyTrust CloudControl transparent proxy" caption-side="bottom"}